The Part of Me

 Runtime: 1 hour 10 minutes

-Reading, Transformation Theatre, 2023
+Transformation Theatre, Dir.
+By Cate Brewer, 2023

-Finalist, DGF Fellowship, 2022
+DGF Fellowship, 2022

 “We were grateful for the chance to spend time with this compelling spiral story.
 You write so thoughtfully into and about grief-related disorientation, anxiety, sleep paralysis, rage, and the tasks of an exasperated caregiver. “